(1) If a company on which a notice has been served requiring it to make good any default in complying with—

 (c) section 780(1) (duty of company as to issue of certificates etc on surrender of share warrant),

-fails to make good the default within ten days after service of the notice, the person entitled to have the certificates or the debentures delivered to him may apply to the court.
+fails to make good the default within ten days after service of the notice, the person entitled to have the certificates or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.